 No need to marinate for hours.

-What else can I add to this Lemon Roasted Chicken and Potatoes recipe?
+What else can I add to this Roasted Lemon Chicken and Potato Casserole?

-- Artichoke hearts – canned or marinated variety…make sure and drain before adding.
+- Artichoke hearts – canned or marinated variety.

 - Fresh red or green peppers – sliced and tossed in.